 - 2 ABU DHABI TRAVEL TIPS

-- 3 BEST THINGS TO DO IN ABU DHABI 1-6 DAYS
+- 3 BEST THINGS TO DO IN ABU DHABI IN 1-6 DAYS

-Find out about what to do, the best places to visit, and many more travel tips for your first trip to the capital of the United Arab Emirates.
+Here you will find out about what to do, the best places to visit in Abu Dhabi, and many more travel tips for your trip.

 ABU DHABI TRAVEL TIPS

-Here are a few important travel tips for your Abu Dhabi trip.
+Before talking about things to do, here are a few important travel tips for your trip.

-While I have written a more detailed post about the differences between Dubai and Abu Dhabi, I recommend Abu Dhabi to anyone who enjoys nice beaches wants to have a more authentic feeling of the UAE.
+I have written a more detailed post about the differences between Dubai and Abu Dhabi where you can find out about the main differences.